 What is depression?

-Deprsioon is a menatl health condition that people of every age, race and gender may expeince.
+Depression is a mental health condition that people of every age, race, and gender may experience.
 Just like our very law that governs us without discriminating, do does depression.
-It affects proplr froma all wals of life.
+It affects people from all walks of life.
+It is not a myth rather due to the stigma associated, it may sometimes just be termed as being lazy which is definitely not the case.

 Depression is a seriosus and clinically disonsed mental helath consitiion.
 We all feel sad and low evry now and then.
 Having a bad day is quoite normal.
 However imagine having a series of bad days for months.
-This would kill you.
+This would finish you off.
 Well, precisely this is what depression is- a series of bad days where you do not feel like doing anything, no appetite no need for sleep, and no interest in anything but just lying in your own bed.

 Depression is the most prevalent mood disorder that usually affects the way we feel, think and behave.
 This is often associated with personal weakness.
 But before making a judgment of such it essential that you realize that a person does not choose to be depressed.
 It is like a fever we did not ask for.
 We do not call people fighting cancer too the weak right?
 The same logic applies to depression.